mrkkrp/markkarpov.com/tutorial/megaparsec.md

   -> m a               -- ^ Resulting expression parser
 ```

-Let us start with the term parser.
-It is helpful to think about term as a
+Let's start with the term parser.
+It is helpful to think about term as a box
-box that that is to be considered as a indivisible whole by the expression
+that that is to be considered as an indivisible whole by the expression
 parsing algorithm when it works with things like associativity and
 precedence.
 In our case there are three things that fall into this category:
 variables, integers, and entire expressions in parentheses.
 Using the